-New banners use the current SiteStyle, but you can set a banner to any available style.
+New banners use the current SiteStyle, but you can apply banners associated with any SiteStyle to a page.
 If you change the style of a banner in a MasterBorder, it changes on every page using that MasterBorder.
+See "Adding Banners and Buttons" on page 277.

-- 1. In Page view, select the banner. - The General tab of the Banner Properties palette appears. - 2.
-In the Style section, select Other, and choose a different style from the drop-down list. - 3.
+1. In Page view, select the banner.

+The General tab of the Banner Properties palette appears.

+- 2. In the Site Style field, select the style that contains the banner you want to display. - Only active styles will appear in the list. - 3.
+In the banner field, select the banner you want to display. - 4.
 In the Display section, select Horizontal or Vertical orientation.